dtoth/kube-transform/README.md

 3. Kubernetes Cluster
     - Can access your docker image (e.g. ECR access)
     - Can access your file store (e.g. S3 access)
-    - Has a service account called "kt-controller" which is allowed to create Jobs in the default namespace.
-This will be used by the kt-controller pods.
+    - Has a service account called "kt-pod" which is allowed to create Jobs in the default namespace.
+This will be used by all kube-transform pods.
 For instructions on how to configure this, see `kube-transform-starter-kit`.
 Or simply apply the RBAC file provided there.
     - Ensure your deployment machine can access your k8s cluster (i.e. you can run kubectl)

 4. Deployment Setup